NewsPolitics

 "His beliefs more align with my beliefs in Christianity,” said Sydney Gordon who supports Trump.
 "He goes more towards banning abortion because I believe that it's not right to do that."

-Wagner says Trump locked in support from young men – with endorsements from big names like Elon Musk and Joe Rogan.
+Wagner said Trump locked in support from young men — with endorsements from big names like Tesla and SpaceX CEO Elon Musk and podcaster Joe Rogan.

-"I think you saw a pattern where Donald Trump spent a fair amount of time going on mediums especially podcasts where a lot of young male voters spent a lot of their time and that certainly seems to have spent dividends for them," said Wagner.
-"Maybe the democrats would have spent more time in some of those mediums than the traditional mediums."
+"I think you saw a pattern where Donald Trump spent a fair amount of time going on mediums especially podcasts where a lot of young male voters spent a lot of their time and that certainly seems to have spent dividends for them," Wagner said.
+"Maybe the Democrats would have spent more time in some of those mediums than the traditional mediums."

-"Did that help influence our vote?" asked WPTV's Joel Lopez to FAU student and first-time voter Harrison Lurgio who went Trump.
+"Did that help influence our vote?" asked WPTV's Joel Lopez to FAU student and first-time voter Harrison Lurgio who voted for Trump.

 Other students like Peyton Laporte said he was for Harris and felt she should have campaigned in the Sunshine State.